When I first started in the VPN industry, finding a provider that was suitable for Linux operating systems was almost impossible.

 In Summary: #1 ExpressVPN

-While Linux is typically much safer than other platforms, Linux users are just as exposed when it comes to their security online.
+While Linux is open source, and typically much safer than other platforms, Linux users are just as exposed when it comes to their security online.

 However, this is easy enough to fix simply by using a VPN.

-Here, we have listed some of the best VPNs for Linux, many of which are a good fit regardless of the distro you are using.
+Here, we have listed some of the best VPNs for Linux, many of which are a good fit regardless of the Linux distros you are using.

-Make no mistake, using the net without a VPN these days can be very unsafe, and so you should definitely consider it if you wish to secure yourself or your company.
+Make no mistake, using the net without the best VPN these days can be very unsafe, and so you should definitely consider it if you wish to secure yourself or your company.

-They're also handy for unlocking streaming content or other geo-restricted services.
+They're also handy for unblocking streaming content or other geo-restricted services, and they can make your data hidden by using OpenVPN and similar protocols.

 We recommend using ExpressVPN, but we've listed seven providers, so the choice really is yours.